 Everyone loves summer.
 How can you not?
 With the long days and memorable nights, it’s pretty much impossible to not have a good time when the living’s easy.
-But it’s recently been brought to our attention that fall has got the short end of the stick.
+It’s recently been brought to our attention that fall has got the short end of the stick.
 It seems that people are so busy mourning the passage of summer that they forget just how fun fall can be.
-Following a deep investigation, Luno Life has firmly concluded that the cold weather is nothing more than an added bonus to our new favorite season.
-Without further ado, here are Luno Life’s reasons why fall is the perfect time to car camp.
+Following a deep investigation, Luno has firmly concluded that the cold weather is nothing more than an added bonus to our new favorite season.
+Without further ado, here are five reasons why fall is the perfect time to car camp.

 Save money, live better